kutaykrademr/286---2---casperdash.io-wallet-web-extension-mobile-app-/README.md

 # Documentation

 ### Code Documentation
-The reviewer says that all critical functions of the project have code documents that can be used for automated document generation ,but that a little more information should be given so that the reviewer is not challenged.
+The reviewer says that all critical functions of the project have code documents that can be used for automated document generation.

 Requirement | Finding
 ------------ | -------------
-Code Documented | Pass with Notes
+Code Documented | Pass

 ### Project Documentation

-The reviewer observed that the README of the project has detailed general and usage documentation.
+The reviewer observed that the project README has detailed general and usage documentation.
-Observes that the project does not have a good level of project documentation, but it is sufficient for the installation and launch of the project.
+Observes that the project has good project documentation.

-All versions of the installations are specified properly, after the necessary installations are made in the required version, it can make the project work.
+All versions of the installations are specified properly, after the necessary installations are made in the required version and if the changes in the config files are provided, it can make the project work.

 Requirement | Finding
 ------------ | -------------
-Usage Documented | PASS with Notes
+Usage Documented | PASS

 ## Overall Conclusion on Documentation

-The reviewer concludes that the project does not have sufficient documentation.
+The reviewer concludes that the project has sufficient comprehensive general documentation.
-The documents provided are only sufficient to run the project.
-Code documentation is not good.
-The reviewer has difficulty understanding the codes.

 # Open Source Practices

 ## Licenses

-The Project is released under the MIT License
+The Project is released under the MIT License.

 Requirement | Finding
 ------------ | -------------